input-output-hk/marlowe-cardano/marlowe-scaling/rollback/ReadMe.md

   syncProgress: '100.00'
 ```

-If the clusters are in global consensus, then the same block hash will be displayed for both.
+If the clusters are in global consensus, then the same block hash will be displayed for both clusters.

 ### Funding